LindaOjo/Lindaojo.com/content/blog/articles/Getting-over-imposter-syndrome.md

 date: "2021-01-18"
 isBlogPost: true
 ---
-This is a short article, it's kinda different from my usual articles, enjoy.
+In this short article, I will expose the fraud that is your imposter syndrome by asking you a few questions.
+Let's dive in!

 Firstly you should know that imposter syndrome is a product of your mind.
 Being more successful will not make it go away.

 <h3>Who is an imposter</h3>